styfenschaer/rocket-fft/README.md

 def r2r_fftpack(ain: NDArray[f4] | NDArray[f8], aout: NDArray[f4] | NDArray[f8], axes: NDArray[i8], real2hermitian: b1, forward: b1, fct: f4 | f8, nthreads: i8) -> None: ...
 def good_size(target: i8, real: b1) -> i8: ...
 ```
-Note that the low-level interface does not provide the same level of safety and convenience as the SciPy and NumPy interfaces.
-There is no safety net, and it is up to the user to ensure proper usage.
-You may want to look at the original [PocketFFT](https://github.com/hayguen/pocketfft) C++ implementation before using it.
+Note that the low-level interface provides a lower level of safety and convenience compared to the SciPy-like and NumPy-like interfaces.
+There is almost no safety net, and it is up to the user to ensure proper usage.
+You may want to consult the original [PocketFFT](https://github.com/hayguen/pocketfft) C++ implementation before using it.